DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

 ## Degrees

 Candidates can update their answers before (and 5 working days after) submitting their application.

+This question is required to [assess entry criteria](https://www.gov.uk/government/publications/initial-teacher-training-criteria/initial-teacher-training-itt-criteria-and-supporting-advice#c12-degree-criteria):

+> All accredited ITT providers must ensure that, in the case of graduate programmes of ITT, all entrants hold a first degree of a United Kingdom higher education institution or equivalent qualification.

 {{ appProtocol({
   title: "Qualification - type",